Use the diagnostic app for vibration symptoms

 - ✓Driveshaft or CV joint: vibration under load can sometimes come from drivetrain wear.

-Helpful guides: car shakes at high speed, wheel bearing noise when speeding up and tyre pressure warning light reset.
+Helpful guides: car shakes at high speed, wheel bearing noise when speeding up, can tyre bulge fail MOT? and tyre pressure warning light reset UK.

 Car shakes when braking

 If the vibration appears mainly when pressing the brake pedal, the braking system is a strong suspect.
-The steering wheel may shake if the issue is at the front brakes.
+The steering wheel often shakes if the issue is at the front brakes, while the whole car may pulse if the problem is more general.

 - ✓Brake disc runout: uneven disc rotation can cause pulsing or vibration.